 - It is a MASSIVE city.
 It takes a long time to get from point A to point B. Even the tourist sites are gigantic.

-- Stick to the subway and walking.
+- Stick to the subway and walk.
 It is really easy to take the subway and everything is also in English.

 - Wear excellent shoes.
 You will walk a lot, like a lot!